mklabs/greenskin/readme.md

 - Expressjs - To support the frontend webapp
 - CI Server - Jenkins, Travis or built-in (based on kue)
-- Statsd - with support for backend such as Graphite, Cube or raw git.
 - PhantomJS / Webdriver - For browser automation and collectng metrics
-- Phantomas / Browsertime - Monitoring and assertion tools.
+- Phantomas - Monitoring and assertion tools.
-- VM / Slaves / Saucelabs - Provisioning cookbook and tight integraiton
-  to Saucelabs for browser instrumentation
+- Webpagetest - And a local Chrome agent, driven by Xvfb

 The webapp is only one part of the system, we provide ansible playbooks & basic install script for provisioning the main server (required), and (optional) remote slaves.

+## Components

+Frontend

+- bootstrap v3
+- CodeMirror
+- socket.io
+- momentjs
+- highcharts
+- screenfull.js
+- jquery-cron
+- jsonlint
+- select2
+- har-viewer
+- ansiparse (with a bit of CSS from travis.org)
+- cucumber/gherkin

 ![](docs/imgs/intro.png)